Sancho II of Portugal: Dispossession from throne

 Sancho II proved a capable commander but, with regard to equally important administrative issues, he was less competent.
 With his total attention focused on military campaigns, the ground was open for internal disputes.
 The nobility was displeased by the king's conduct and started to conspire against him.
 Moreover, the middle class of merchants quarrelled frequently with the clergy, without any intervention from the king.
 As a result, the bishop of Porto made a formal complaint to the pope about this state of affairs.
 Since the Church was the dominant power of the 13th century, Pope Innocent IV felt free to issue bull Grandi non immerito, ordering the Portuguese to choose a new king to replace the so-called heretic.

 In 1246, recalcitrant nobles invited Sancho's brother Afonso, Count of Boulogne, to take the throne.
 Afonso immediately abdicated from his French possessions and marched into Portugal.

 Exile and death

 After a civil war lasting from late 1245 to mid 1247 and a Castilian intervention by the Castilian heir, Prince Alfonso, he fled in exile to Toledo, Spain when Alfonso retreated his forces to support his father in the siege of Seville.
-He died in the former city on 4 January 1248 and was buried in its cathedral.
+He died in Toledo on 4 January 1248 and was buried in its cathedral.